fikayo1/simple_shell/README.md

 # simple_shell
-This is a collaborative project by Fikayo and Michael to create simple linux shell.
+This is a collaborative project by Fikayo and Michael to create simple linux shell. dd